rubenvanassche/Space-Invaders/docs/Report.md

 - Kill: this function is overloaded in the bullet Entity, when a bullet is killed it's appropriate view will be searched so it can be removed from the memory.

 ### Exception Handling
-Is build into the assets class and views so when an asset(texture, font) is not avaible an simple representation is shown.
+Is build into the assets class and views so when an asset(texture, font) is not available an simple representation is shown.

 ### Extending the system
 A design is good if it is easy to add functionality without too much effort.
 Let's have a look at some examples:

-**How difficult is it to add a new type of Alien** Let's go wild and we want a completly new alien that travels once from left to right on the screen:
+**How difficult is it to add a new type of Alien** Let's go wild and we want a completely new alien that travels once from left to right on the screen:
-- Create a new view which represnts the Alien.
+- Create a new view which represents the Alien.
 - Create a new function in the Alien factory which creates our new alien, give it a special name by using the setName function, and change the speed.
 Of course we use our new view.
 - Change the move Aliens function in the motion controller to move this type of alien only left or right.
 - Add an AlienFactory to the Game Controller's startgame function and let it create our new alien at random moments.

 That's it!
 Now out new alien can be killed and so add points to our gun, it can move, it can shoot bullets.
-AVerage time to build this?
+Average time to build this?
 Maybe one hour.

 **How difficult is it to add a multiplayer mode?**
 - Add a new gun in the game build up process, this is just one line of code.